dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 <div style="text-align: center;">Composing matchers</div>

-Where the matchers really shine is when you compose them with other mattress to specify exactly what you expect and nothing more. the result is more robust tests and fewer false failures.
+Where the matchers really shine is when you compose them with other matchers to specify exactly what you expect and nothing more. the result is more robust tests and fewer false failures.
 Here are a few different ways to compose matchers:

 <table>
   <thead>